Alessandro Zanoli

-Alessandro Zanoli (born 3 October 2000) is an Italian professional footballer who plays as a right-back for Serie A club Udinese, on loan from Napoli.
+Alessandro Zanoli (born 3 October 2000) is an Italian professional footballer who plays as a right-back for Serie A club Udinese.

 Club career

 Zanoli made his Napoli debut on 20 September 2021, replacing Mário Rui after 86 minutes in a 4−0 Serie A away win against Udinese.
 On 4 October 2022, he made his UEFA Champions League debut as a substitute in a 6–1 away win over Ajax.

 In January 2023, he joined Sampdoria on loan.
 Later that year, on 19 March, he netted his first Serie A goal in the stoppage time of a 3–1 win over Hellas Verona.

 On 17 January 2024, Zanoli moved on loan to Salernitana.
 Later that year, on 11 July, he completed a one-season loan move to Genoa.
 On 4 April 2025, he scored his first goal for the latter in a 1–0 victory over Udinese.

 On 1 September 2025, Zanoli joined Udinese on loan with an obligation to buy.